sagold/json-schema-library/README.md

 });
 ```

+> [!CAUTION]
-> ⚠️ Please be aware that certain schema-definitions are lost when resolving or merging sub-schemas.
+> Please be aware that certain schema-definitions are lost when resolving or merging sub-schemas.
 > This mainly refers to validation-properties, but also some ambigiuous schema might get overriden.

 ### toDataNodes